ulrichherb/ulrichherb.github.io/index.markdown

 ## Teaching assignments

-- Teaching assignment at the Hochschule der Medien (HdM) in Stuttgart 2012, 2013, 2016, 20217
+- Teaching assignment at the [Hochschule der Medien (HdM)](https://www.hdm-stuttgart.de/en) in Stuttgart 2012, 2013, 2016, 20217
-- Annual guest lectures at the University of Applied Sciences Chur (CH) at the Department of Information Science since 2015
+- Annual guest lectures at the [University of Applied Sciences of the Grisons (Graubünden, CH)](https://www.fhgr.ch/en/) at the [Department of Information Science](https://www.fhgr.ch/en/uas-grisons/angewandte-zukunftstechnologien/swiss-institute-for-information-science-sii/) since 2015
-- Teaching assignment at Saarland University in the winter semester 2011/12 and summer semester 2012
+- Teaching assignment at [Saarland University](https://uni-saarland.de) in the winter semester 2011/12 and summer semester 2012
-- Teaching assignment at the University of Applied Sciences Graubünden, Chur (Switzerland) at the Department of Information Science in 2011
+- Teaching assignment at the University of Applied Sciences of the Grisons (Graubünden, CH) at the Department of Information Science in 2011